Explore health content from A to Z.

 Don't use tobacco.
 It may irritate sores, or make you more to get sores.

 Eat soft and pureed foods that are easy to swallow if you have a dry mouth.

 Sip water often.

-To help ease nausea or vomiting if you have it, try these tips:
+To help ease nausea or vomiting:

 Do not eat fatty or fried foods, very spicy foods, or very sweet foods.

 Eat foods that are at room temperature or cold.
 The smells from hot foods may make your nausea worse.